 Program offered: Residential, Online

-Adler Graduate School’s Marriage and Family Therapy emphasis is based on the State of Minnesota’s criteria for licensure as a Marriage & Family Therapist (LMFT).
-These therapists are overseen by the Minnesota Board of Marriage & Family Therapy, 2829 University Ave.
+For Marriage Couples and Family Counseling contact the Minnesota Board of Marriage & Family Therapy, 2829 University Ave.
 S.E., Suite 330, Minneapolis, MN, 55414, phone 612-617-2220.
 The LMFT is recognized in nearly all 50 states.
-Graduates interested in practicing in another state should make contact with that state's MFT oversight body.
+Graduates interested in practicing in another state should contact that state's MFT oversight body.
 A license in Marriage and Family Therapy is not a national license.
-The link below to the Association of Marriage and Family Therapy Regulatory Board (AMFTRB) will provide access to each State’s Regulatory body.
-Students are encouraged to check the Educational Requirements and Licensing Requirements for the state in which they live or plan to practice.
-(See: AMFTRB)”
+The link below to the Association of Marriage and Family Therapy Regulatory Board (AMFTRB) will provide access to each State’s Regulatory Body, (See: AMFTRB).
+It is the student’s responsibility to check the Educational Requirements and Licensing Requirements for the state in which they live or plan to practice.